SteamDatabase/BrowserExtension/README.md

 # Steam Database Extension

-Adds Steam Database links on various pages in the Steam Community and Store.
+It's the best idea and useful for the users for extensions Adds Steam Database links on various pages in the Steam Community and Store.
 Also highlights owned and wished products on steamdb.info.